palantir/policy-bot/README.md

 only direct or team admins are selected for review.
 Users who inherit repository `admin` permissions as organization owners are not selected.

-The `teams` mode needs the team visibility to be set to `visibile` to enable this functionality for a given team.
+The `teams` mode needs the team visibility to be set to `visible` to enable this functionality for a given team.

 ##### Example <!-- omit in toc -->